bbulkow/FastLED-idf/THREADING.md

 For this platform, when you do a showLeds(), it keeps track of the number of calls, and when you reach the same number of calls as the number of allocated controllers, it actually spins up all of them together.
+I believe this is intended to work because showLeds() will call each of them in turn, so you use that.

-To say that's "peculiar" stretches the point.
+I worry if you try to call the showLeds on individual controllers and hope the right thing happens.

 You'd prefer an interface called something like "flushLeds" which acts on all the known controllers, or takes the list of controllers